-Once you’re done, click the “Save and Close” button, and your image will appear in the document.
+- Once you’re done drawing your signature, click the “Save and Close” button, and your image i.e., the signature will appear in the document.

 Using an Add-on

-While you’re free to experiment to search and use the add-on that suits you best, there are a few good choices.
+While you’re free to experiment to search for “signature” and use the add-on that suits you best, there are a few good choices.

-“Simple Signature for Google Docs” is a basic free add-on that is straightforward to use.
-First, type or draw your signature in the sidebar.
+One of the add-ons that we like is “Simple Signature for Google Docs.”
+It’s a basic free add-on that is straightforward to use.

 Inserting an Image

 If digital drawing isn’t for you, perhaps going back to paper is the solution.
 Of course, you’ll need to get the paper signature into a digital space so that you can use it in your document.
-This will require a scanner, so if you have one on hand, you’re ready to go.
+This will require a scanner or a mobile phone with a decent camera.

-You could also save the document, print it, sign it on paper, then scan the whole thing and use that instead.
+Alternatively, save the Google Docs document that needs your signature, print it, sign the hard copy, then scan the whole thing and use that instead.
 However, you may notice a drop in the quality of the text after the printing and scanning process.